List of Prince George's County Public Schools middle schools: Martin Luther King Jr. Middle School

 Martin Luther King Jr. Middle School (Area 1, District 1, grades 6–8, Weblink) is a comprehensive middle school, located in Beltsville.
 The school is named after the Reverend Dr. Martin Luther King Jr., an American clergyman, activist and prominent leader in the civil rights movement.
 The principal is Robynne Prince.
 The school hours are from 9:25am until 4:10pm.
-The student enrollment is approximately 875.
+The student enrollment is approximately 660.

 Martin Luther King Junior High School opened to students in the 1970s.
 In the mid-1980s, the school was converted into a dedicated Academic Center magnet school.
 The program was a whole-school magnet and highly competitive.
 The school's name was subsequently changed to Martin Luther King Jr. Academic Center.
 It began to flourish and eventually became the highest performing middle school in the county.
 In 1993, the school was named a Maryland Blue Ribbon School and was designated a National Blue Ribbon School of Excellence.
 The school prospered throughout the 1990s and into the start of the 21st century.
-Despite all of the school's accolades and academic achievements, when the PGCPS Board of Education voted to revamp the system's magnet programs, it was decided that all Academic Center would be eliminated, as most were under-performing with the exception of the programs at Beltsville Academic Center and MLK.
+Despite all of the school's accolades and academic achievements, when the PGCPS Board of Education voted to revamp the system's magnet programs, it was decided that all Academic Centers would be eliminated, as most were under-performing with the exception of the programs at Beltsville Academic Center and MLK.
 There was a lot of opposition against the decision, but the program was still eliminated at the end of the 2006 school year.
 The school is now simply called Martin Luther King Jr. Middle School.